Russia holds off slowing down Google and Facebook - agencies

-Russia is not yet planning to slow down the speed of Google (GOOGL.O) and Facebook (FB.O) over a failure to delete content Moscow deems illegal, news agencies reported on Thursday, citing communications regulator Roskomnadzor.
+MOSCOW (Reuters) - Russia is not yet planning to slow down the speed of Google and Facebook over a failure to delete content Moscow deems illegal, news agencies reported on Thursday, citing communications regulator Roskomnadzor.

-Twitter's (TWTR.N) service, meanwhile, has been the victim of a punitive slowdown since March, part of a broader standoff between Moscow and big tech companies to beef up what it calls internet sovereignty. read more
+Twitter’s service, meanwhile, has been the victim of a punitive slowdown since March, part of a broader standoff between Moscow and big tech companies to beef up what it calls internet sovereignty.

 “There has to be balance in everything.
 If the threats coming from a particular social network outweigh the benefit of this social network, then more radical measures will have to be applied against them.
 To date, we think the fines are enough,” Russian agencies cited Roskomnadzor chief Andrei Lipov as saying.